kc8son/docker/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 * First install docker.
 * Then create a folder for your server (postgresql or airflow for example).
+* Copy the yaml file to that folder.
+* Rename the file to docker-compose.yaml.
 * Within that folder, create any folders needed to persist data - expecially for database servers.
 * within that folder from the command line 'docker compose up -d'